curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 == Microscopy Phase Problem

-The phase problem arises in electron microscopy because the scattered electron wavefunction -- the "exit wave" -- is complex-valued, yet physical detectors measure only real-valued intensities @Fienup_1982.
+The phase problem arises in electron microscopy because the scattered electron wavefunction -- the "exit wave" -- is complex-valued, yet physical detectors only measure real-valued intensities @Fienup_1982.
-In other words, although the specimen primarily imprints a _phase shift_ on the complex incident electron wavefunction $psi$, the detector records only $abs(psi)^2$, seemingly discarding the information that carries most of the specimen's structure.
+In other words, although the specimen primarily imprints a _phase shift_ on the complex incident electron wavefunction $psi$, the detector records $abs(psi)^2$, seemingly discarding the information that carries most of the specimen's structure.

 For S/TEM, this becomes clear in the wave propagation formalism.
 The evolution of an electron wavefunction, $psi(bold(r))$, along the optical axis $z$ is governed by the Schro#diaer;dinger equation for fast electrons @Kirkland_2020: